SUmmerLunchhh/Lain_Steam_Theme/README.md

 Manual Installation: Follow the instructions to download and place the required files manually.

-For detailed instructions on installing Millennium, visit steambrew.app.
+For detailed instructions on installing Millennium, visit [https://steambrew.app/](https://steambrew.app/)](https://steambrew.app/).

 Step 2: Install the Lain Theme
 Download and extract the contents of this repository.